petebids/petebids.github.io/_posts/2023-03-12-spring-boot-transactional-outbox.markdown

 - publish to kafka in a @Transactional method?
   - we have to use 2 phase commit
-  - we introduce complexity into use of multiple transaction managers
+  - we introduce complexity into use of multiple transaction managers - we should add assertions to our tests & qualifiers
-  - we have lowered our uptime - If Kafka is unvailable, so is our service
+  - we have lowered our uptime - If Kafka is unavailable, so is our service
 - write to kafka only & do DB updates later
-  - can't read you own writes
+  - You lead read you own writes
   - introduces complexity around consistency
 - Get rid of the outbox table & use Kafka connect directly on tables ?
+  - you can! cdc based publishing a completely valid pattern.
+It has different tradeoffs
   - lose the schema guarantees